Dhrubo-jyoti/House_Price_Prediction/README.md

 # House_Price_Prediction
-Its a basic model for price detection
+Its a basic model for price detection of houses.